ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

   addition before calling `next()`.
 This is a real-world assumption, not simply done to simplify the assignment.
 Real-world code turns this case into an
-  error: you can look up the documentation on “fail-fast iterators” and `ConcurrentModificationException` to see more about why.
+  error: you can look up the documentation on “fail-fast iterators” and
+  <a href="https://docs.oracle.com/javase/7/docs/api/java/util/ConcurrentModificationException.html">`ConcurrentModificationException`</a> to see more about why.

 ## Style